research

 My research focuses on leveraging a synergistic combination of Hardware and AI to enable user-independent, data-efficient recognition of diverse time-series signals, including Force, IMU, and EMG from body joints and muscles.

-Generalizable Wearable Human-Computer Interface
+Task/User-Agnostic Wearable Human-Computer Interface

 This research demonstrates advanced gestural interface capabilities enabled by high-quality datasets collected from newly developed wearable sensors.
 It features co-developed AI models that adapt to multiple users and tasks with limited training data.

-The model leverages Transformer-based Few-shot learning for multi-task interaction, showcasing keyboard-less virtual typing and object/gesture recognition (Nature Electronics, 2023)
+The model leverages Transformer-based Few-shot learning for multi-task interaction, showcasing keyboard-less virtual typing and object/gesture recognition.
+Nature Electronics, 2023

 AI-Augmented Wristband for Gesture Recognition